longtommkt/mywebsite1/_posts/2024-12-24-creative-games-is-in.md

 author: daril
 categories: [ Jekyll, tutorial ]
 image: assets/images/3.png
+description: "Creative Games signed up with Long Tom to 2025 and in the first member of our content creators team"
+image_alt: "Creative Games signed up with Long Tom and will open the brazilian game Market doors to north american game studios"
 ---
 Starting January 1, 2025, Long Tom's content creator team will welcome Creative Games, a channel whose slogan is "A channel for hardcore gamers."
 For Brazilians, this symbolizes a focus on traditional gamers who enjoy iconic consoles and games.